wkliao/pandana_read_case/README.md

                       dataset at a time.
 When set, option -s is ignored.
                       Reading key datasets are distributed using H5Dread, one dataset at a time.
+                   4: use chunk-aligned partitioning and MPI-IO to read all datasets in a group.
+When used, -s argument is ignored.
+                      Reading key datasets are distributed among processes and MPI_File_read_all to read all assigned key dataset.
     [-r number]    parallelization method (0 or 1)
                    0: data parallelism - all processes read each dataset in parallel (default)